 - a.
 First exam failure, the student will schedule a meeting with their advisor within one week of the failure. - b.
-Second exam failure, the student will be placed on a contract for improvement, mandatory tutoring with instructor teaching content, and placed on probation with advisor meetings. - c.
+Second exam failure, the student will be placed on a contract for improvement, mandatory tutoring with instructor teaching content, and placed on probation with advisor meetings.
+(Not following the mandatory remediation protocol outlined in a student's contract for improvement will result in dismissal from the nursing program). - c.
 Third exam failure, the student will: - (i) Continue on probation - (ii) Meet weekly with faculty for mandatory tutoring - (iii) Maintain a journal including study habits and behaviors - (iv) Weekly advisor meetings - (v) Remediate using either ATI Version A and B with a threshold criterion of 90% and remain on probation until end of Term.